 Internal Lunch Seminars

 Internal Lunch Seminars provide an informal forum for local researchers to present their work in progress and receive feedback and criticism from colleagues.
+Speakers present preliminary findings of their research (ideally with paper draft available).
 Talks should last no longer than 30 minutes, leaving ample time for discussion.
-All interested parties are welcome to attend these events, and we encourage participants to bring their own lunch or sandwich.
+All interested parties are welcome to attend, and we encourage participants to bring their own lunch or sandwich.
+Small sandwiches will be provided before the seminar from 12:00 to 12:15.
+Talk will start at 12:15.
 If you wish to present your work, please drop us an email.

 Upcoming seminars